 There is sort of an ideal, we expect.
 We expect this clean white room with just a coffee cup on the table and that’s it!
 They maybe only have one piece of artwork on the opposite wall.
 “And that’s a minimalist.”

 It can look however it looks.
 If this is something that matters to you, then you can identify with that term and you can do things to better your life with that ideal in mind.

 To make this applicable this week, if you want to be the kind of person who focuses on what brings you the most value, I want you to actively think as you walk throughout your house or apartment on the following exercise.
 Instead of doing this very strict thing where you purge all your belongings and then maybe there’s that backlash effect where more stuff comes in as a result of that:

 Just really take some items in and ask yourself when the last time you used the item.

 And ask yourself why you’re hanging onto it if it is something that you don’t use.
 (Or haven’t possibly for years.)

 Is it because it has an emotional pull?
 Is it because you think you will use it one day when you become this certain kind of person?
 Is it because you think you should keep it and feel it would be wasteful to get rid of it?
 (When really you could donate it, recycle it, or sell it?)

 Dig to the why, for why you are hanging onto some things.
-Of course this is going back to the materialistic sense of the word for minimalism, but you can do this “digging to the why” exercise for anything you hold onto in your life, for example holding on to habits, relationships that don’t serve you, time commitments that don’t bring you value etc. Anything from the list above for each area of where minimalism can apply.
+Of course this is going back to the materialistic sense of the word for minimalism, but you can do this “digging to the why” exercise for anything you hold onto in your life, for example holding on to habits, relationships that don’t serve you, time commitments that don’t bring you value etc. Any area.